listenToRipley/Typescript/TYPENARROWING/README.md

 #### Discriminated Unions
 Determine a common patterns involved in multiples places and share properties.
 Way to know what is included is the same across specific variable.
+"kind" or "type" would be the same in all elements, but is different in it's components.
+The setting should be literal.

 #### Exhaustiveness Checks w/ Never
+A way to exhaust all other options.
+Use the type `never` to show that content should not be added at a particular point.